miyanokomiya/homepage/content/post/2022-06-26-mitigation-of-the-silent.md

 #### Malaise
 One great feature of "Malaise" is that we don't have to wait multiple attack turn.
 Once we succeed to play this card with 2 energy, 1 if it's upgraded, until getting the multiple attack, we can completely mitigate it.
 "Malaise" technically has both abilities of mitigation and manipulation thanks to this feature.

-"Malaise" alse applies "Weak".
+"Malaise" also applies "Weak".
 This might be an optional feature of "Malaise" though, it's sill important to keep making the heart weaken.

 #### Piercing Wail and Dark Shackles
+These cards have better cost performance than "Malaise", but have neither multiple turn mitigation nor manipulation features.
+Therefore, we have to have a manipulation way that helps us play these cards at the specific turn.

+Unfortunately, Silent doesn't have any card to manipulate her discard pile.
+This means once we put our card on the discard pile, the only way to play it is drawing it again authentically.

+"Well-Laid Plans" is one of the best way to manipulate.
+It allows us to retain key cards until key turn to play.
+Do you like "Setup" by the way?
+I love it.
+"Setup" is precious manipulating way of Silent as well.
+It allows us to pass our hope to the future.
+I need another article featuring this cool card.

 #### Ghost In A Jar
 Unless "Sacred Bark", we can pass through only one of two attacks by this potion.
 However, this mitigation has a great consistency.
 We can use it whenever we want!

-Although this potion is way too strong, we should not entirely rely on only it.
-If this is the only way of your frontloading mitigation, you might be forced to use it to survive in the previous elite fight.
-If so, what you can do againt the heart is just a greeting.
+Although this potion is way too strong, we should not entirely rely on only this potion.
+If it is the only way of your frontloading mitigation, you might be forced to use it to survive in the previous elite fight.
+If so, what you can do against the heart is just a greeting.

 Fairy in a Bottle
 Lizard Tail